oveddan/blog/content/posts/electronic-rituals/indecision-space/index.md

 ---
-title: 'Electronic Ritual - The Indecision Space'
+title: 'Electronic Rituals - The Indecision Space'
 date: 2018-02-07T00:20:34-05:00
 tags: ["Electronic Rituals"]
 categories: ["ritual"]
 draft: false
+featuredImageResource:
+  src: "images/indecision-featured"
+description: "With Tong Wu as my collaborator, we created the Indecision Space, an electronic tool that ritualizes the experience of being undecided then making a choice."

 ---

 This is our submission for [Electronic Rituals, Oracles and Fortune Telling](http://eroft.decontextualize.com/) [Meditation #1,](http://eroft.decontextualize.com/schedule#meditation-1-assigned) in which we are to:

   > Imagine an “electronic” ritual and prototype the necessary systems to perform the ritual.
-Then perform the ritual and document the process.
+Then perform the ritual...

 With [Tong Wu](http://tongwu.io/) as my collaborator, we created the **Indecision Space**, a mobile-friendly ritual accessed at http://indecision.space: